helium/helium-program-library/README.md

 ### Oracle Architecture

-In order to facilatitate setting rewards _and_ distributing rewards in a single Solana transaction, I propose at the url specified in the oracle configuration, supporting `GET` and `POST`
+In order to facilitate setting rewards _and_ distributing rewards in a single Solana transaction, I propose at the url specified in the oracle configuration, supporting `GET` and `POST`

 #### GET Request